Terryville preparing for Bristol officer’s calling hours

 Plymouth schools will have early dismissal due because buses will be used to transport people to the Lyceum.

-In a Facebook video, the mayor of Bristol shared that the family is asking the public to as or take any pictures or video during the wake.
+In a Facebook video, the mayor of Bristol shared that the family is asking the public not to take any pictures or videos during the wake.

 A joint funeral for Hamzy and DeMonte is scheduled for Friday.